allwin-baby/Vaiga-Agri-Hack2021/index.md

 ## TECHNOLOGIES USED
 1. Flutter Mobile App
-2. Nodejs Website
+2. Nodejs for Website Backend
 3. TensorFlow and keras for Machine Learning
-4. Heroku and Fire base for deployment
+4. Heroku for deployment
+5. Firebase for storage
-5. Flask for API
+6. Flask for ML API

 ## Artificial Intelligence
 Due to lack of image datasets for native plants of Kerala we collected image dataset own our own